Nadine2016/knative/deploy.md

    * Click the name of your application to open the application page.
 2. Click **Env.
 Variables**.
 3. Click **Add Environmental Variables** and enter `TARGET` for name and `Stranger` for value.
-4. Click **Save and deploy** to save your change and run the application revision.
+4. Click **Save and deploy** to save your change and deploy the application revision.
 5. After the application status changes to **Ready**, you can test the application revision by clicking **Test application**.
 To see the running application, click **Application URL**. `Hello Stranger` is displayed.

 ## Application status